codingclubrvce/overnight-hackthon-2025/README.md

 ### 💻 Functional Code

 Ensure your code can be installed and run without any issues.

+### 🌐 Hosted Website Link / Working Demo

+A hosted website link or a video demo is **compulsory** for your submission to be considered for evaluation.

 ### 📄 Documentation (README file)